FAQGURU/FAQGURU/topics/en/css.md

 * https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/How_CSS_works

 [[↑] Back to top](#CSS)
 ### Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
-(Senior)

 The *CSS box model* is responsible for calculating: